yuanbin/zmk/docs/docs/behaviors/dynamic-macros.md

 ### Wait Time

 The wait time setting controls how long of a delay is introduced between behaviors.
-The initial wait time for a macro, 100ms by default, can be set by assigning a value to the `wait-ms` property of the macro, e.g. `wait-ms = <20>;`.
+By default, a macro will play back at the speed it was recorded, but it can be overwritten by assigning a value to the `wait-ms` property of the macro, e.g. `wait-ms = <20>;`.